Bira/octopus-carnival/_drafts/wir-mm-4e-lizardfolk.md

 Aside from basic spear attacks, the trapper can toss a net (Close Blast 2 vs. Reflex; enemies only) to do a bit of damage and immobilize (save ends).
-On a miss, it can still slide the target to a 1 square to a square not in the blast.
+On a miss, it can still slide the target 1 square to a square not in the blast.
 You dodge, but end up right where the trapper wanted you!

 As a move action, the trapper can use Net Drag, moving its speed and pulling any targets immobilized by its net along.
 Once bloodied, it can perform a Feral Kick